User Manual

 3 - Middle

 Questions: Every question you have about the subject.
-Click a stage dot (to the right of the question) or the "advance button" on the question itself to set or advance a question's stage.
-Click "Deep Dive" to open the full study panel for that question.
+Click a stage dot to the right of the question to set or advance the stage.
+Hover any question row to reveal the THINKNOTES and THINK per-row buttons.
+A small appears at the right of any row that has written ThinkNotes.
+Small pin icons appear just left of the THINKNOTES button area for any question that has margin pins saved in its ThinkNotes.
 Drag one question on top of another to merge them.

 4 - Right

-Track your understanding: Six depth check columns sit next to every question row: Teach, Scenario, Limits, Contrast, Mistakes, Apply.
+Track your understanding: Six depth check columns sit next to every question row: Teach, Mistakes, Scenario, Limits, Contrast, Apply.
 Click any cell to tick it.
-Hover over a cell and click the pencil icon to write a note for that check.
-All six columns are visible across every question at once without opening anything.
+Hover over a cell and click the pencil icon to write a note for that check using a full rich-text editor.

 DaCosta Thinklab interface